TimGJ/xenon/README.md

 The ciphertext can optionally be written to a file as b64 encoded and spilt into fixed-width lines.

-Xenon is derived from the (proprietary) Krypton libraries developed at UKFast.
+Xenon is inspired the (proprietary) Krypton libraries developed at UKFast.

 ## Usage